microsoft/WhatTheHack/061-DynatraceOnAzure/Student/Challenge-01.md

     - Identify how many and names of containers that are running on this host
     - Identify the Azure tags applied to this host.
 *  Navigate the new Infrastructure & Operations App
-    - Review the DataCenters and Hosts view screens in the app.
+    - Review the Data Centers and Hosts view screens in the app.
-    - Review the Host details screen for ``dt-orders-monolith`` VM such as Overview, Technologies, Process, Problems, Vulnerabilities, etc.
+    - Review the Host details screen for `dt-orders-monolith` VM such as Overview, Technologies, Process, Problems, Vulnerabilities, etc.
 * Navigate to Smartscape topology screen for this; while in classic host monitoring screen click on `...` box on upper right hand corner of the host and click on `Smartscape view`.
     - Identify which 2 downstream services are used by the frontend service to  communicates with
     - Identify which Azure region (data center) your host is running in